 The NC has reviewed the overall performance of the Board in terms of its role and responsibilities and the conduct of its affairs as a whole for the financial year.
 It is of the view that the performance of the Board as a whole has been satisfactory.
 The criteria include the level of participation in the Company such as his/her commitment of time to the Board and Board Committee meetings and his/her performance of tasks delegated to him/her.
-The NC has reviewed and is satisfied with the contribution by individual Directors to the effectiveness of the Board for FY2019.
+The results are collated and the findings are analysed and discussed by the NC and reported to the Board.
+The NC has reviewed and is satisfied with the contribution by individual Directors to the effectiveness of the Board for FY2020.

 In view of the composition of our Board, the Board, in conducting the collective assessment of its effectiveness, also takes into account the performance and effective functioning of each Board Committee.
-The NC has also reviewed the performance of the AC, RC and NC in terms of their roles and responsibilities and the conduct of their affairs as a whole for FY2019.
+The NC has also conducted an annual performance evaluation of the AC, RC and NC in terms of their roles and responsibilities and the conduct of their affairs as a whole for FY2020.
+The results are collated and the findings are analysed and discussed by the NC and reported to the Board.
 It is of the view that the performances of such Board Committees have been satisfactory.